Short Term Rentals & Tourism Accommodation Levy FAQs

 Am I able to accept and host short-term rental bookings prior to obtaining a Tourism Establishment License through the Province of Prince Edward Island?

-No, applications must be filed and fees paid before operations begin.
+No. Applications must be filed and fees paid before operations begin.
 For more information, please visit: Licensed Tourism Accommodations | Government of Prince Edward Island.

 How do I apply for a Short-Term Rental License with the City of Charlottetown?